perduta/teos/teos/programs/teos/README2.md

 We assume that your computer is 64bit.

-We also assume that you have [CMake 3.10.1](https://cmake.org/download/) and [MS Visual Studio 2017](https://www.visualstudio.com/downloads/) installed.
+We also assume that you have [Git 2.15.1](https://git-scm.com/downloads), [CMake 3.10.1](https://cmake.org/download/) and [MS Visual Studio 2017](https://www.visualstudio.com/downloads/) installed.
 If not, please follow instructions available in the the above links.

 As far as Visual Studio is concerned, you will only need the most basic module called *Universal Windows Platform Development* (and from optional tools *C++ Universal Windows Platform Tools*).

 #### Dependencies